Are Solar Panels a Good Investment? You Be the Judge

 Grid electricity rates do fluctuate with the seasons and geographic location, but there is a general trend of greater expenses in the utilities industry.

-These traditional utilities costs have, even when adjusted for inflation, risen by roughly 4% year-over-year.
+These traditional utilities costs have, even when adjusted for inflation, risen by roughly 4 percent year-over-year.
 Alarming at even a few years, this trend has spanned the length of an entire decade.

 However, the stability of this trend is not measured over a longer span of time; despite the cost of traditional electricity fluctuating every hour (and sometimes every minute), and the economic value of electricity ranging depending on its point of origin, the rise in prices is, in general, constant.